Amit9351/demo-coding/README.md

 # demo-coding
-This is a demo for a git and github class
+This is a demo for a git and github class.